Infante Francisco de Paula of Spain: Honours and privileges

 The position of Francisco de Paula and his wife at court was, however, a modest one.
 The Infante was only fifth in the line of succession—after his brother Don Carlos and Don Carlos's three sons.
 Hoping to have descendants, Ferdinand VII, who had no children from his first two wives, married for a third time four months after Francisco's wedding.
 During the 1820s Spain was a country in constant political turmoil, facing economic hardships.
 The economy had been devastated in the war of independence from France and by the loss of the Spanish colonies in the continental Americas.
-A revolution in 1820 imposed on Ferdinand VII the liberal constitution of 1812.
+A revolution in 1820 imposed on Ferdinand VII the liberal constitution of 1812, which he had previously repudiated.
 This period lasted for three years.
 In 1823, with the approval of Britain, France, Russia, Prussia, and Austria, a French army invaded Spain and reinstated the King's absolute power.
 Constant political tensions between liberals and conservatives, who had the upper hand, continued.
-In this political struggle, Francisco de Paula, grateful, loyal and subservient to his brother the king, supported Ferdinand VII's conservative policies.
-However, as the infante's political views were moderate, the ultra-royalist party at court viewed him as a liberal.
+In this political struggle, Francisco de Paula, grateful, loyal and subservient to his brother the King, supported Ferdinand VII's conservative policies.
+However, as the Infante's political views were moderate, the ultra-royalist party at court viewed him as a liberal.

 With a placid personality, Infante Francisco de Paula was more interested in art than in politics.
 The Infante, who in his childhood had received drawing lessons from the court painter and miniaturist Antonio Carnicero, was himself an amateur painter.
 Some of his works, including an oil painting of Saint Jerome, have survived.
 The Infante's main passion was music.
 Until he was forced to leave Spain for exile in 1808, he received music lessons from Pedro Anselmo Marchal and violin lessons from Francesco Vaccari.
 The Infante was a skillful singer with a good bass singing voice.
 His rooms at the Royal Palace were a gathering place for musicians and singers and he used to sing with them.
 The Infante also sang during musical evenings at the royal palace in the company of professional singers.
 From his youth until the end of his life, Francisco de Paula gathered an extensive sheet music collection that included almost 700 scores.
 This collection, acquired by the Biblioteca Nacional de España, has been preserved to this day.
-When Ferdinand VII created the Madrid Royal Conservatory in 1830, the infante was made an honorary member.
+When Ferdinand VII created the Madrid Royal Conservatory in 1830, the Infante was made an honorary member.